-This post about where to eat on Maui with kids may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about where to eat on Maui with kids was written by Hawaii travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Guest post by Sharlene Earnshaw

 Looking for a fun hike to do with the family while in Hawaii?
 Look no further than Diamond Head!

 One of the most widely recognizable landmarks in all of Oahu is Diamond Head, a 300,000-year-old remnant of an ancient volcano.
 If you are looking for a good workout, the moderate hike to the top of Diamond Head shouldn’t be missed.

 This kid-friendly hike on Oahu is also one of the most popular hikes in Honolulu, thanks in part to its proximity to Waikiki and wonderful views of the ocean, Waikiki, and the surrounding area.